 The Android Resource Economy (TARE)

 Google is introducing a new feature dubbed TARE — The Android Resource Economy.
 TARE aims to help apps efficiently utilize the available battery juice in the phone.

 Moreover, TARE may limit the number of tasks an app can schedule through the JobScheduler and AlarmManager policies based on the battery level.
 As you might have guessed by now, this is a developer-focused feature, and we will have to wait to learn more about how the feature works behind the scenes.

 Android 13 is Right Around the Corner

 There you have it.
 That’s everything we know about Android 13 at the moment.
 Unlike last year, Android 13 will not bring a radical UI change to the OS.
 Instead, Google is focusing on refining the interface alongside incremental feature additions this time around.
-The first Android 13 beta build is already out and if you have a supported Pixel phone, you can install Android 13 beta right now.
-We will be covering Android 13 in detail when new beta builds arrive on Pixel phones, so stay tuned for more information.
-Until then, do share your expectations from Android 13 in the comments section below.
+Android 13’s beta builds are already out and if you have a supported Pixel phone, you can install Android 13 beta right now.
+We will cover Android 13 in detail when other beta builds or the stable release arrive on Pixel phones, so stay tuned for more information.
+Until then, share your expectations from Android 13 in the comments section below.